 Students at off campus instructional sites and those participating in nursing clinicals, student teacher assignments, internships, and community service experiences are subject to King's Honor Code, as well as, the host site's organizational policies and procedures.
-Written assignments may be channeled through Safe Assign, an On-line Management System (OLMS).
-Safe Assign is an academic integrity assessment program.
+Written assignments may be channeled through an online plagiarism detection systems.
 Students visiting a foreign country must abide by the laws of that country.
 Students who violate campus policies may be subject to disciplinary action through the Student Conduct Process.